ProdPerfect raises $13 million to automate web app quality assurance testing

 “We are thrilled to have the support and recognition of Anthos Capital for our mission to fight burnout in software engineers by automating pains out of software development and improving developer impact,” said CEO Widing.
 “And we are excited to have the vote of confidence for our radical approach to quality assurance by our growing customer base, [which ranges from] Silicon Valley hypergrowth startups to established global brands.”

 ProdPerfect’s fully managed solution automates the development and maintenance of browser-level end-to-end testing, using anonymized user data so that tests remain updated according to real flows.
 It analyzes web traffic to create aggregated behavior flows, which shape a suite of evaluations that kick off from a command-line interface.
-And it simulates new tests as new features are added
+And it simulates new tests as new features are added.

 Widing says the average customer can deploy this suite in six weeks or less and that ProdPerfect’s tools are able to identify broken tests within four hours.